dotnet/arcade/Documentation/GitSyncTools.md

 It runs as a background service.
 It does the following jobs.
 - It reads records from the azure table and does a series of further checks to confirm if the commit needs to be mirrored.
 - It then opens up the PR in the respective repositories, adds the assignees and waits for new candidates.
+- It makes periodic checks (after every 10 minutes) to the azure table to get the list of commits that has not been mirrored yet.
+After that it marks those entries as mirrored.
+- The logging is made to console as well as to a log file to make debugging of the failures easy.